pingram3030/chef-rl/docs/savoury/bolognaise.md

 of the wine can be used for what ever purpose you see fit from here on out.

 1. Bring to the boil then return it to a rolling simmer until nearly all of the left over water has evapourated; this can take a couple of hours.
+Be sure to periodically stir to stop the mixture at the base of the pot from burning.

 ## Notes